SAP-samples/teched2025-AD166/exercises/ex5/README.md

 3. Open `keepcool.sensormanager/webapp/controller/Sensors.controller.ts`.

-4. Import the `Treshold` enum, that you just exported from the `formatter.ts` file.
+4. Import the `Threshold` enum, that you just exported from the `formatter.ts` file.

 	```ts
 	import { Threshold } from "../model/formatter";